 Before we go ahead, it is important for you to understand that patents can take many forms.
 Here are the types of patents one can apply for.

-This is the most common form of patent which most of the people talk about.
+This is the most common form of patent that most people talk about.
 However, these are really tough to obtain.
 You have to get involved in a time taking documentation process then it is also expensive to undertake.

-3. Design patent: As the name clearly indicates, a Design patent would protect your designs from being copied by any other individual or business running in the industry.
-For example, the design of a bottle, shoe, jewelry etc. The document associated with such a kind of patent mostly contains designs related to the invention.
+As the name clearly indicates, a Design patent would protect your designs from being copied by any other individual or business running in the industry.
+For example, the design of a bottle, shoe, jewelry, etc. The document associated with such a kind of patent mostly contains designs related to the invention.

 Can apps be patented?